boblauer/TimeZoneDate/README.md

 TimeZoneDate
 ============

-A JavaScript Date that is specific to a timezone other than the current machine's timezone.
+A JavaScript Date alternative that is specific to a given timezone other than the current machine's timezone.